 It would be prudent to avoid investing in commercial crops until the pandemic is over, when access to markets and logistics become smoother, he added.

-Another farmer, Sunil Muppala from Chikkaballapur, emphasised the need migrants who being farming to undertake rigorous financial planning exercise to forecast revenues and manage risks.
+Another farmer, Sunil Muppala from Chikkaballapur, emphasised the need for migrants who begin farming to undertake rigorous financial planning exercise to forecast revenues and manage risks.
 This is true even for low-yield farming, which is cheaper than fertiliser-based farming and is more attractive option for returning migrants even though the produce is 25%-30% lower, he said.

 However, since many returning migrants do not own land or lack adequate savings to take up agriculture, they are likely to seek work as farmhands.
 Many like Ravi Ginni, a pomegranate farmer from Bijapur, worry that they may be “emotionally forced” to hire extra labour to help migrants.
 But this will increase the production cost, he said.